laiyii/D-peptide-binder-design/README.md

 ```shell
 loopmodel.mpi.linuxgccrelease @ccd.flags
 ```
-Required files for CCD loop modeling is in:<br>
+You can edit settings based on your task.
+Input files for CCD loop modeling is here:<br>
 ```text
 $DPEP/docking/loop_modeling
 ```